Growing up is never easy–especially during your teenage years. But what happens to the teens who are also battling depression?

 It is a real thing.

-Remember, depression is not something that people can just “snap out of.”
+Remember, depression is not something that people can simply “snap out of.”
 According to Healthline, its origins are actually social, biological and psychological.
 Unlike just having “the blues,” teen depression requires treatment.

 For many teens, meeting with a mental health professional is extremely beneficial toward their healing.
 Other common treatment options include: group therapy, medication, and online counseling, which many teens prefer, as they can use their smartphones to do it.